 I learned, for the 27,364,582nd time this year, that I am still my own worst enemy.
 I completely skipped a question because I saw a summation sign, and I panicked.
 In my defense, I was having a horrible week for a variety of reasons (that was the Friday LDM came to town, an interlude I badly needed).
-But when I saw the solution, I realized I actually had the skills do interpret and even answer the question, if I’d just put the effort into remembering what I knew about summation signs, maybe with a quick refresher (and what’s the good of having an internet if you’re just going to use it for hilarious South American men’s underwear commercials).
+But when I saw the solution, I realized I actually had the skills do interpret and even answer the question, if I’d just put the effort into remembering what I knew about summation signs, maybe with a quick refresher (and what’s the good of having an internet if you’re just going to use it for hilarious South American Fruit of the Loom commercials).
 Lesson: I need to get out of my own way.

 I learned that I’m learning; yes, me, I’m learning more about math.
 Things most fourteen-year-olds know, maybe; things maybe I knew when I was fourteen (then again…).
 Ridiculously small things, like what an even number or a rational number really is.
 Some of what I learned was even more basic, grade school level, and had nothing to do with this course – all those elhi math teachers, talking about something called math talks and number sense, which I realize now I lack completely, but now that I understand what it is I lack, I can do something about it.
 Lesson: Progress, even very slow and minor progress, is progress.